thachp/eventdbx/README.md

    ```

    - `dbx checkout` stores remote settings per domain (`remote.json` under the domain data directory).
 You can re-run the command with just `--remote` or `--token` to rotate either value.
+   - When the remote hosts multiple tenants, pass `--remote-tenant <id>` so subsequent `dbx push`/`dbx pull` calls know which tenant to target.
    - Push schemas first so the destination validates incoming events with the same rules:

      ```bash